Introduction: Bug context capture is the bottleneck in modern QA

 Is the extension free?
 Yes.
 It's free for every Bugzy user, on every plan, including the free trial.

 Does it work on browsers other than Chrome?
 Yes.
-It runs on any Chromium-based browser that supports Chrome Web Store extensions — Chrome, Microsoft Edge, Brave, Arc, Vivaldi, and others.
+It runs on any Chromium-based browser — Chrome, Microsoft Edge, Brave, Arc, Vivaldi, and others.

 Does it work without a Bugzy account?
 No. The extension routes reports into a Bugzy workspace, so you need an account (free trial included) to receive and manage reports.